How To Use WordPress Custom Post Types To Organize Your Content Better

 2. Add Custom Fields

-3. Create Original Templates
+3. Create Custom Templates

 4. Display Custom Post Types